Outperforming Rayon with OpenMP

 Benchmarking blst-from-scratch

-From the above screenshot we can see that the parallelized version of the produced library ran 1m 28s
+From the above screenshot we can see that the parallelized version of the library ran 1m 28s

 shorter than its sequential version, and below are the results of sequential fft_g1